 There are many benefits to installing in-wall speakers that are not available with an in-ceiling sound system.
 An in-wall speaker will be easier to install than an in-ceiling speaker, giving the user more speakers for mounting and placement.

 The sound quality emitted from an in-wall speaker is higher than the sound emitted from an in-ceiling speaker.
-This will help you to get better and richer sound for your speakers.
+This will help you to get a better and richer sound for your speaker.
 We hope that our In Ceiling Vs in Wall Surround Speakers can help you choose the right speakers for your home.

 Video: wall and in ceiling speaker